An inverse boundary value problem for the inhomogeneous porous medium equation: Introduction

 In order to rigorously define this map, we must first discuss the existence of solutions to \eqref{eq}.
 We will first introduce a notion of weak solutions on arbitrary, finite time intervals.
 Then we will see how these lead to a notion of solutions to \eqref{eq} for infinite time.

-As its name suggests, the PME can be seen as a model for the flow of a gas through a porous medium, with the function $u(t,x)$ being the density of the gas at time $t$ and position $x$.
-The parameters $\epsilon$ and $\gamma$ then depend on the particular gas considered, and also on properties of the medium.
+As its name suggests, the PME can be seen as a model for the flow of a gas through a porous medium.
+The function $u(t,x)$ being the {\it density} of the gas at time $t$ and position $x$.
+If $p$ is the {\it pressure}, then {\it Darcy's law} states that the velocity of the gas is $-\frac{k}{\mu}\nabla p$, where the parameter $k$ is the {\it permeability} of the medium and $\mu$ is the {\it dynamic viscosity} of the gas.
+The pressure is related to the density via a {\it state equation} of the form $p=p_0u^\sigma$, where $p_0$ is a constant {\it reference pressure} and $\sigma\geq1$ is the {\it polytropic exponent}.
+The value of this exponent depends on the gas but also on other factors, such as if the process being described is isothermal (then $\sigma=1$), adiabatic (then $\sigma>1$), etc. Conservation of mass requires that the following {\it continuity equation} holds

+where $0<\epsilon<1$ is the porosity of the medium (i.e. the fraction of the volume of the material that the gas can fill).
+Setting $\gamma=-\frac{\sigma kp_0}{(1+\sigma)\mu}$, $m=\sigma+1$, and noting the state equation, we see that we obtain exactly equation \eqref{eq}.
+The parameters $\epsilon$ and $\gamma$ then depend on the particular gas considered, and also on the properties of the medium.

 From the purely mathematical point of view, the PME is interesting as a particularly simple nonlinear modification of the classical heat equation, which nevertheless can exhibit very different properties from its linear counterpart.
 It can be classified as a degenerate parabolic type quasilinear equation.
+Though it retains some of the features of the heat equation, such as having a maximum principle and a comparison principle, solutions to the PME are not typically real analytic in time, and the unique continuation property does not hold.
+To illustrate this, consider the following solutions to the PME with constant coefficients, known as Barenblatt solutions:

+($\alpha$, $\beta$, $k$ depend on $m$, $n$; $C$ is arbitrary.)
+These solutions vanish on a set with non-empty interior and the interface between the vanishing and non-vanishing regions can be said to move at a finite speed.

-From the point of view of the study of inverse problems, the degenerate parabolic nature of the PME makes it a particularly interesting case to study, as known results of any kind for degenerate parabolic or elliptic PDE are still very few.
+From the point of view of the study of inverse problems, the degenerate parabolic nature of the PME makes it a particularly interesting case to study, because known results of any kind for degenerate parabolic or elliptic PDE are still very few.
+We feel it is particularly interesting to see in what way the kinds of results that can be obtained may be constrained by finite speed of propagation behavior of solutions.

 A good reference for the mathematical theory of the PME is the monograph \cite{V}.
 Though the particular case of the inhomogeneous equation is not treated there, most of what follows regarding the existence of solutions to the boundary value problem is closely based on the treatment of the homogeneous case in \cite{V}.